 Cost price = (1 - Gross margin ratio) x Selling price Cost price = (1 - 60%) x 162.50 Cost price = 40% x 162.50 Cost price = 65.00

-On this product, the cost price negotiated must be less than 65.00 to achieve a gross margin ratio of at least 60%.
+Consequently the cost price negotiated must be less than 65.00 to achieve a gross margin ratio of at least 60%.

 Link Between the Markup on Cost and Gross Margin Ratio

-It is clear that the markup on cost and the gross margin ratio are two different ways of looking at the same thing.
+It is clear that the mark-up on cost and the gross margin ratio are two different ways of looking at the same thing.

 The following formulas show the link between the markup on cost and the gross margin ratio.